mjtamlyn/ayb-notes/9-mobile-persistence-offline-clients.md

 Cookies - they're not really offline.

-SQL in the browser - SQLite (probably?)
+SQL in the browser - SQLite (probably?).
+The situation is messy, but hey ho.
+There are different apis, which may or may not be the same thing.